14 Sep How is Your Tap Water?(Last Updated On: January 11, 2018)

 It is important to note that disinfecting municipal drinking water is one of the major public health advances of the 20th century.
 However, the disinfectants themselves react with naturally occurring materials in the water.
 These chemical reactions form unintended byproducts.

 Although tap water meets EPA standards, water processing involves chemical compounds, which impact the water.
-For example, as contaminants are removed, the pH balance changes.
-To improve water safety, chlorine or fluoride are added.
+For example, removing contaminants change the pH balance.
+Therefore, treatment facilities add chlorine or fluoride, which improves water safety.
 Plus, local environmental conditions impact groundwater (which may cause hard water).

 If you have questions or concerns about your municipal water, the water company produces an annual report.
 Also, the EPA provides additional information about drinking water.